harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
     click on 'Add new contest' button
-       in 'Shortname' and 'Name' boxes enter 'mycourse-part-1' select value in "Activate time" and
+       in 'External ID', 'Shortname' and 'Name' boxes enter 'mycourse-part-1' select value in "Activate time" and
        paste it into "Start time" and "End time" fields.
        In the "End time" field increase the date by 1 year.